Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries/Docs/Utilities.md

 - `RNGCryptoServiceProviderExtensions`: Shortcuts for retrieving cryptographically secure random numbers.
 - `Sha256Helper`: A static helper class with the `ComputeHash` utility function that converts text into [SHA-256](https://en.wikipedia.org/wiki/SHA-256) hash string.
 - `StringExtensions`: Adds common useful extensions to the `string` type.
 (E.g. `SplitByCommas` and `ContainsLoose`.)
+- `Union`: A container type which is a union of two different types.
+Only either of the two types can be set at the same time.
 - `UserServiceExtensions`: Adds extensions for `IUserService`.
 (E.g. `GetOrchardUserAsync` retrieves the user by user name or throws an exception if none found.)

 Please see the inline documentation of each extension method to learn more.